Permanent residency is an immigration status that allows a person to live in a country long term without being a citizen.

 - They are not considered a citizen

-The exact rights and limitations depend on the country, but the core idea is long-term lawful residence.
+The exact rights and limitations depend on the country, but the core concept is long-term lawful residence.

 How It Differs from Temporary Status

 Temporary status includes visas, visitor permissions, and short-term work authorizations.
-Permanent residency sits at a higher level because it is associated with long-term settlement rather than limited-duration entry or stay.
+Permanent residency represents long-term settlement rather than limited-duration stay.

 How It Differs from Citizenship

-Permanent residency and citizenship are not the same.
-Citizenship usually involves a different legal status, often including additional rights and responsibilities.
+Permanent residency and citizenship are distinct legal statuses.
+Citizenship often includes additional rights and responsibilities.

 These are country-specific expressions of broader immigration concepts.